jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 ### Use the RDS Multi AZ
 Pros:
+- Easy to enable using Multi AZ property in AWS RDS Console
+- Nothing to port
 - Syncronous Replication for instant db consistency at failover (hot standby) and minimal db downtime
 - One DNS Name across all standby replicas eliminates application intervention
 - 3 levels of failover using Amazon's failover technology: 1)vpc network, 2) db or ebs crashes, or 3) AZ unavailibility.
+- Automatic failover (DNS updates)

 Cons:
+- DNS cache ttl settings in applications may impact recovery to the failover
+- 1 standby availability
+- 60 to 120 second failover
 - Zero HA when AWS Region fails
 - Likely Doubles cost of RDS for each hot replica, and the network traffic to sync data.
 - Perhaps some write latency during synchonous writes to standby replicas